Kim Kardashian wanted to pay an ex-inmate’s rent. But he was still denied an apartment.

 Charles was one of Trump’s guests at the State of the Union address in February, a little more than a month after he was released from prison.

-Last weekend, Charles expressed his gratitude to Kardashian West for offering to help him after he had spoken to the Tennessean about the difficulty he had in securing housing since his release.
+Last weekend, Charles expressed his gratitude to Kardashian West in a Facebook post for offering to help him after he had spoken to the Tennessean about the difficulty he had in securing housing since his release.

 "Kim did not do this for attention or publicity," he said, adding that his heart was about to burst with happiness.